Introduction

 Construct or Build

-The actual software product is produced at each spiral throughout the construct phase.
+The actual software product is produced at each spiral throughout the construction phase.

 A POC (Proof of Concept) is created in this phase of the baseline spiral, when the product is still only an idea and the design is being worked on, to gather consumer feedback.